1930 Bentley Le Mans poster

 In April 1931 Kidston set off on a record breaking solo flight from Netheravon airfield in Wiltshire to Capetown, South Africa, completing the journey in just 6½ days in his own specially adapted Lockheed Vega monoplane, averaging 131 mph.
 However, his luck ran out on the return trip when, only a year after his Le Mans triumph, his borrowed de Havilland Puss Moth broke up in mid-air while flying through a dust storm over the Drakensberg mountains, and Glen Kidston was killed.

-These two daredevil romantic heroes lived sadly short lives but packed into those years adventures that us mere mortals can only dream of.
-Oh, and did I mention that they were both dashingly handsome?
+These two daredevil romantic heroes lived sadly short lives but packed into those years adventures that us unexceptional folk can only dream of.

-You can find further details of this poster HERE, and please take a few seconds to share this page with your friends on your chosen social network.
+You can find further details of this 1930 Bentley Le Mans poster HERE, and please take a few seconds to share this page with your friends on your chosen social network.
 Thank you.